The role of a foster home

 SCARS provides everything.
 This includes food, treats, and supplies such as a pet kennel, collar, leash, toys, blankets, and so forth.
 If the animal requires veterinary visits, the expense is directly billed to SCARS.
 We will also support you in taking courses that will enhance your ability to assist our foster animals.
 Courses can include completing your animal first aid certification or attending a dog training class.
 All we ask is that you discuss it with us first to ensure we are able to cover the expenses on your behalf.

 Your role is to provide everything a happy, healthy pet needs.
 This includes regular feedings, exercise, warm shelter, love and attention.
-If you choose to foster a puppy or dog, we also ask that you help us showcase the dog on at least one occasion per month.
+If you choose to foster a puppy or dog, we may also ask that you help us showcase the pet at an adoption event.

-For example, you can take it to a Saturday morning Global TV appearance or to an adoption event.
-If you are not available to participate in an event, then we ask that you allow one of our volunteers to pick up the dog and take it to an event on your behalf.
+For example, you can take it to a media appearance or to an adoption event.
+If you are not available to participate in an event, then we ask that you allow one of our volunteers to pick up the adoptable pet and take it to an event on your behalf.

 As a foster home, you are helping an animal learn to trust and bond with people.
 For many of our animals bonding has not occurred before.
 Just think what it means to an animal to go from hunger, pain and neglect to a new life of comfort, safety and attention.

-You’ll be surprised at how grateful they are.
+You’ll be amazed by how grateful they are for your help

 They can’t wait to give you all the love they have.
 If you find that the pet chosen for you doesn’t suit your home, that’s not a problem.
 You can return the pet to us at any time and for any reason.
 We only ask that you give us as much notice as possible so we can arrange for an alternative home.